NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Abomination Vaults/Gibtas Spawn Swarm.md

 abilities_mid:
   - name: ""
   - name: "Bounce"
-    desc: "`pf2:r`  **Trigger** A creature that the gibtas spawn swarm can see targets the swarm with an attack\n**Effect** The swarm bounces to the side and gains a +2 circumstance bonus to AC against the triggering attack.
+    desc: "`pf2:r`  **Trigger** A creature that the gibtas spawn swarm can see targets the swarm with an attack\n* * *\n\n**Effect** The swarm bounces to the side and gains a +2 circumstance bonus to AC against the triggering attack.
 After the attack, the swarm can Stride up to its Speed in a straight line as part of the reaction."

 attacks:
   - name: ""